M64GitHub/libtsprites/README.md

 A specific concept of a "board" like a "game board" is not present or planned, so they do not even take any parameters.

+As you can see the movement of the sprite is done simply by moving the cursor, and printing the sprite like in the above example.
+This is one way to easily position a sprite. `Print()` just prints the sprite where the cursor currently stands.

 ```C++
 #include <stdio.h>
 #include <math.h>